Eight Ways Cities are Building Climate Resilience

 Climate change will have serious impacts for cities.
 In coming decades, building resilience will be essential urban policy and a smart investment for cities.

 And while many cities are already beginning to build resilience in response to emerging threats associated with climate change, the strategies they are adopting are often win-win results, making them healthier, more attractive places to live and do business.
+For example, many buildings are replacing traditional central heating systems, which burn fossil fuel and pump out greenhouse gases, with environmentally-friendly Heat Pumps instead.
+Heat pumps have the added benefit of removing heat from the outside air, reducing the effect of the urban heat island which is often found in large cities.
 Resilience is brandable, and demonstrates of city’s willingness to embrace innovation culture.

 In a new series of research papers commissioned by the Canadian cities Edmonton and Calgary, we explore themes related to building climate-resilient cities.
 Here are eight examples of actions cities can take to foster resilience.